 “If you can’t explain it simply, you don’t understand it well enough.” – Albert Einstein

-Regardless of how brilliant you think your data is or how important your insights are, they are meaningless unless they are communicated in way people can understand and act upon.
-Have you ever sat in an audience as a smart person droned on about data?
-Just because we understand something, doesn’t mean everyone else will pick up on it easily, especially if you can’t summarize its significance.
+Regardless of how brilliant you think your data is or how important your insights are, they are meaningless unless they are communicated in a way people can understand and act upon.
+Have you ever sat in an audience while a smart person droned on about a complex topic?
+Just because the presenter understands something, doesn’t mean everyone else will pick up on it easily, especially if they can’t summarize its significance.

 This requires a mindset of storytelling.

-“Never confuse motion with action.” – Ben Franklin
+“Never confuse motion with action.” – Benjamin Franklin

 No value is created unless you execute.
 Reports don’t create action.
 I often say that the outcome of planning is not the plan; it is momentum.
 If you don’t feel more energized after planning, something is wrong with the process or the result.